nagarwal03/SONiC-oc-yang-intf/doc/mgmt/OpenConfig_Interfaces.md

 |   prefix-length         |      ip-prefix          |

 # 5 Error Handling
-Configuration for port-speeds not present in YANG will report an error.
+Invalid configurations will report an error.
 # 6 Unit Test cases
 ## 6.1 Functional Test Cases
 1. Verify that GET, PATCH and DELETE for mtu works as expected via REST and gNMI.